chakravyu/repository.xbmc.chakra/README.md

 repository.xbmc.chakra
 ======================

-This XBMC repository currently contains the following addons,
+This KODI repository currently contains the following addons,
  * plugin.video.chakra.dn : addon for watching daily news from Democracy Now!

 Installation
 ============

- 1. Simply download the [repository zip](https://github.com/chakravyu/repository.xbmc.chakra/raw/master/repository.xbmc.chakra/repository.xbmc.chakra-1.1.0.zip) and install it in XBMC.
+ 1. Simply download the [repository zip](https://github.com/chakravyu/repository.xbmc.chakra/blob/master/repository.xbmc.chakra/repository.xbmc.chakra-1.2.0.zip) and install it in XBMC.
  2. Read the following [guide](http://wiki.xbmc.org/index.php?title=HOW-TO:Install_an_Add-on_from_a_zip_file) on the XBMC wiki to learn how to install addons from a repository.